fingerprintjs/blog-android-wallpaper-id-demo/README.md

 # WallpaperID
-Android users identification using wallpaper image
+Identification of android devices using wallpaper image